-The Collection Server runs as a service on a Windows system that has a sufficiently large storage capacity dedicated to call recording storage and LAN/WAN access to the CRCs.
-See the Minimum System Requirements for supported versions of Windows.
+The Collection Server runs as a service on a Windows 2000, Server 2003 or 2008, Windows 7, or Vista computer that has a sufficiently large storage capability and LAN/WAN access to the CRCs.

 By default, the Collection Server service starts automatically when the host computer is booted, and runs in the background at all times.
 You can start/stop the Collection Server in the same way as any other Windows service.